ahovington/personal-finance-app/README.md

 - Start building historical income and expenditure features.
     - Change the hero metrics to total income, total expenses, difference.
     - Add spending and income to the line chart.
+    - Remove Category Budgets and convert the Progress charts to Category Actuals.
+Exclude income from the charts.